praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 ```
 #### Closure

-A function along with reference to its outer environment that together forms a Closure.

-Closure is a combination of a function and its lexical scope bundle together forms a Closure.
+**Closure** is a combination of a function and its lexical scope bundle together forms a Closure.

-A closure gives the outer function's scope access to an inner function.

-Each and Every function in Javascript has access to its outer Lexical Environment that means use the varaibles and functions of its parent environment.
+A closure gives the outer function's scope access to an inner function that means it can be used the varaibles and functions of its parent environment..

 `Closure => local Memory + Lexical Environment of Parent`

-**A closure is a function** that has access to its outer function scope even after the function has returned.
-Meaning, A closure can remember and access variables and arguments reference of its outer function even after the function has returned.

-A function along with reference to its outer environment together forms a closure.
-Or in other words, A Closure is a combination of a function and its lexical scope bundled together.

 ##### Lexical Environment